 Doris Day

-Day was one of the leading Hollywood film stars of the 1950s and 1960s.
-Her film career began with Romance on the High Seas (1948).
-She starred in films of many genres, including musicals, comedies, dramas and thrillers.
-She played the title role in Calamity Jane (1953) and starred in Alfred Hitchcock's The Man Who Knew Too Much (1956) with James Stewart.
-She co-starred with Rock Hudson in three successful comedies including Pillow Talk (1959), for which she was nominated for the Academy Award for Best Actress.
-She also worked with James Garner on both Move Over, Darling (1963) and The Thrill of It All (1963) and starred alongside Clark Gable, Cary Grant, James Cagney, David Niven, Ginger Rogers, Jack Lemmon, Frank Sinatra, Kirk Douglas, Lauren Bacall, and Rod Taylor in various films.
-After ending her film career in 1968, only briefly removed from the height of her popularity, she starred in her own television sitcom The Doris Day Show (1968–1973).
+Day made her film debut with the musical Romance on the High Seas (1948).
+She played the title role in the Western musical Calamity Jane (1953) and starred in Alfred Hitchcock's mystery thriller The Man Who Knew Too Much (1956) with James Stewart.
+She co-starred with Rock Hudson in three successful comedies, Pillow Talk (1959), for which she was nominated for the Academy Award for Best Actress, Lover Come Back (1961) and Send Me No Flowers (1964).
+Day also worked with James Garner on both Move Over, Darling (1963) and The Thrill of It All (1963) and starred alongside Clark Gable, Cary Grant, James Cagney, David Niven, Ginger Rogers, Jack Lemmon, Ronald Reagan, Rex Harrison, Myrna Loy, and Rod Taylor in various films.
+After ending her film career in 1968, she starred in her own television sitcom The Doris Day Show (1968–1973).

 In 1989, Day was awarded the Golden Globe and the Cecil B. DeMille Award for Lifetime Achievement in Motion Pictures.
 In 2004, she was awarded the Presidential Medal of Freedom.
 In 2008, she received the Grammy Lifetime Achievement Award as well as a Legend Award from the Society of Singers.
 In 2011, she was awarded the Los Angeles Film Critics Association's Career Achievement Award.
-In 2011, Day released her 29th studio album, My Heart, which contained new material and became a UK Top 10 album.
-As of 2020, she was one of eight recording artists to have been the top box-office earner in the United States four times.
+As of 2020, Day was one of eight recording artists to have been the top box-office earner in the United States four times.

 Biography from the Wikipedia article Doris Day.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.